busycaesar/Front-end_Projects/README.md

 # WEB 222 Web Programming Principles

-## These are Assignment 3, Assignment 4 and Assignment 5(Updated Version of Assignment 4) for which I made front-end of the website.
+## These are two assignments of WEB 222 for which I made front-end of the website.

 # Warning